rogiervandergeer/pydargs/README.md

   and if any are present a warning will be raised.
 - In order to load defaults from a YAML-formatted file, PyYAML has to be installed.
   To install it with pydargs, run `pip install pydargs[pyyaml]`.
-- The parsed dataclass may not have a field named `file`.
+- The parsed dataclass may not have a field named `config_file`.
+- The defaults provided in the file will not be type-casted by pydargs, and hence only JSON-native types are supported.

 ## Metadata